pitt-crc/k8-cd-demo/README.md

 1. Navigate to **Settings → Projects** and click **New Project**.
 2. Enter a descriptive project name and click **Create**.
 You will be redirected to the project settings page.
 3. Under Scoped Repositories, add your forked repository.
-4. Under Destinations, add the cluster server and the namespace `demo`.
+4. Under Destinations, add the cluster server and the namespace `demo-*` (note the wildcard).
-5. Under Cluster Resource Allow List, allow all by specifying `*` for the kind and group.
+5. Under Cluster Resource Allow List, add an entry for kind `Namespace` with an empty group.

 Finally, deploy the application: